We are happy to announce that we are now at the third episode of our testnet incentive program. Let’s summarize where we are at!

 - Testnet explorer: test.massa.net

-- Source code and tutorials: gitlab.com/massalabs/massa
+- Source code and tutorials: github.com/massalabs/massa

 - Telegram: t.me/massanetwork

 - Youtube: youtube.com/channel/UChVfdvYpn0eFk4B-T7TGmOg